Saeed Hanaei

-Saeed Hanaei or Said Hanai (سعید حنایی; 1962 – April 17, 2002) was an Iranian serial killer, arrested in 2001 for the murders of at least 16 women in Mashhad.
+Saeed Hanaei or Said Hanai (سعید حنایی; April 5, 1962 – April 17, 2002) was an Iranian serial killer, arrested in 2001 for the murders of at least 16 women in Mashhad, raping 13 of them.
 Hanaei was referred to as the "Spider Killer" for the way he lured his victims, mainly prostitutes, back to his home before strangling them.
-His arrest caused controversy in Iran at the time, with some religious extremists expressing support for his self-described fight against "moral corruption".
-He was executed by hanging on April 17, 2002.
+His arrest caused controversy in Iran at the time, with some religious extremists expressing support for his self-described fight against "moral corruption.

-Personal life
+Life

+Hanaei was born in 1962 to a religious Family, he was a veteran of the Iran–Iraq War, married, with three children and worked in construction.

-Hanaei was born in 1962.
-He had a dysfunctional relationship with his mother, who violently abused him; he later claimed that she frequently scratched him with her fingernails hard enough to draw blood, and attempted to bite off pieces of his flesh.
+He had a dysfunctional relationship with his mother, who violently abused him; she frequently scratched him with her fingernails and bit him, both having caused severe bleeding and bruising.

-At the time of his murders, he was married and had three children.
-He was a construction worker by profession, and had served as a volunteer in the Iran–Iraq War.

 Crimes

-Hanaei targeted female prostitutes in the eastern city of Mashhad, a major religious pilgrimage site where the Imam Reza shrine is located.
-He often targeted drug addicts.
+Background

+Hanaei lived in Mashhad, which is a major religious pilgrimage site for Muslims, as it is the location of the Imam Reza shrine.
+After a man attempted to solicitate his wife for prostitution near the shrine, Hanaei began targeting solicitors of prostitution, but after seeing little success in mitigating the issue, he began killing the prostitutes themselves, as well as drug addicts.
+Originally, he began at the surrounding areas of the shrine itself, though later also expanding to central Mashhad.

-The murders were referred to as the "spider killings" by the Iranian press because Hanaei lured the women to his home and strangled them and dumped their bodies.
+The murders were referred to as the "spider killings" by the Iranian press because Hanaei lured his victims to his home, to strangle them.
 He killed 16 women between August 2000 and July 2001, when he was apprehended by the police.